Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 © 1991, Glen Kuban

 1. Evidence of dry and calm conditions.
-The Mesozoic is interpreted by most Flood geologists as representing the midst of the Flood--when the whole world was supposedly covered by water.
-However, the very existence of tracks precludes violent or deep water conditions.
+Much of the Paleozoic Era and all or most of the Mesozoic Era is interpreted by most Flood geologists as representing mid-Flood deposits --when the whole globe was supposedly covered by water.
+But the very existence of tracks precludes violent or deep water conditions.
 Furthermore, many sites show mud cracks and other evidence that they were exposed to the air and remained dry for some time before being buried again.
-Some track beds such as the Coconino sandstones of Arizona, show evidence of being wind-deposited sediments in arid environments.
+Some track beds such as the Permian-age Coconino sandstones of Arizona, show abundant evidence of being wind-deposited sediments in arid terrestrial environments, despite attempts of YECs to view them as Flood deposits.

 4. Trackmaker gaits and directions.
 Most vertebrate tracksites with multiple trails show animals moving in a variety of directions, and at normal, healthy paces--not running, stumbling, or laboring as would be expected if they were trying to escape onrushing or encroaching Flood waters.
 Indeed, although some creationists have suggested that most trackways indicate running animals, the evidence is the exact opposite: running trails are relatively rare.